sart33/beauty-finder-privacy-policy/index.md

 - Order ID
 - Transaction date and amount

+There are no recurring subscriptions, in-app purchases, or additional payments required after registration.

 Note: Currently, the payment system operates in test mode.
 This means:
 - The payment process is fully demonstrated
 - You will be redirected to the payment provider interface
 - No actual charges are processed
 - This test mode is temporary during the platform's launch phase

 ### 3.4 Public Data

 All data added by specialists to their profiles, except email and payment information, is publicly available in the application.